Maple Shade, N.J. Brickyards Deed Histories

 From the book- "Centennial history of Westtown Boarding School, 1799-1899 By Watson W. Dewees, Sarah Lovett (Brown) Dewees"

 In the above deeds, Joseph Walton's trade is listed as a cabinet maker.
 Prior to that he was a school teacher.
-Later on he became the editor of "The Friend" for the Arch Street Meeting House in Philadephia.
+Later on, he became the editor of "The Friend" for the Arch Street Meeting House in Philadelphia.

 Advertisements found in The New Jersey Mirror newspaper on microfilm.